LaharikaSCU/Austin_Project/README.md

 1. Linear Model on Year Built and House Price Prediction.
 ![04_LinearModel-YearBuilt-vs-SalesPrice](https://user-images.githubusercontent.com/8316473/119240561-02779c80-bb16-11eb-93de-75da2ea4f856.PNG)

+Summary:
-Based on the Linear Regression line, the data points are not along the linear line, so its very hard to predict the house price using the linear regression.
+1. Using Linear Regression ML, the data points are not along the linear line, so its very hard to predict the house price using the linear regression using the Living Area.
-We might need to explore some other models.
+1. On a second thought used Year Built instead of the Living Area, same results hard to predict the House Price using Linear Regression.

+Need to use other Model like log Regression or RandomForest Regression to predict housing price.